Josequintas96/2048_SS/README.md

 ===================================================

 In case you wish to run in from teminal; you can run it with command 'python3 game_A.py"; however, the foldeer of image known as numbers, must bee ddiosplace from dist to pygame

+The game was turn into an executable using the library pyinstaller; it can be run by acceding the folder pygame/dist, file game_A.exe.